The Marvelous Land Of Oz

 from those of Jinjur's Army of Revolt, although they were likewise

 girls.
-For

-Glinda's soldiers wore neat uniforms and bore swords and spears;
+For Glinda's soldiers wore neat uniforms and bore swords and spears;

-the arts of
+arts of war.

-- recognized
+-

-the Scarecrow and the Tin Woodman at once, and greeted them
+recognized the Scarecrow and the Tin Woodman at once, and greeted them

 with